freenas/freenas-docs/userguide/quick.rst

    data.

 .. warning:: The backup function **IGNORES ENCRYPTED POOLS**.
-Do not use it to backup systems with encrypted pools.
+Do not use it to back up systems with encrypted pools.

 **13) Reboot:** reboots the system.

 **14) Shutdown:** halts the system.

-During boot, %brand% will automatically tries to connect to a DHCP server from all live interfaces.
+During boot, %brand% automatically attempts to connect to a DHCP server from all live interfaces.
 If it successfully receives an IP address, the address is displayed so it can be used to access the graphical console.
 In the example seen in :numref:`Figure %s <console_setup_menu_fig>`, the %brand% system is accessible from *http://192.168.1.119*.

-If your %brand% server is not connected to a network with a DHCP server, use the network configuration wizard to manually configure the interface as seen in
+If the %brand% server is not connected to a network with a DHCP server, use the network configuration wizard to manually configure the interface as seen in
 :ref:`Example: Manually Setting an IP Address from the Console Menu